 Of course, I had no idea what I was going to do with the pork tenderloin when I got it home, but I figured an idea would come to me.

-I asked Chad what he was feeling for dinner one night and he said he wanted something extra buttery and extra garlic-y, so I just went for it, you guys.
+I asked the husb what he was feeling for dinner one night and he said he wanted something extra buttery and extra garlic-y, so I just went for it, you guys.

 Garlic Butter Pork Tenderloin.
 Can you handle this amount of goodness?